Obtaining recoveries for whistleblowers and upholding the public trust

 The Internal Revenue Service has its own separate whistleblower provision as well for tax fraud.

-Attorney Robert Nelson Provides an Overview of the Lieff Cabraser False Claims Act Practice
+Lieff Cabraser Attorney Robert Nelson Discusses Work of the False Claims Act Lawyers of the Lieff Cabraser False Claims Act Practice

-For his outstanding work as Lead Counsel and the significance of the case, California Lawyer magazine recognized Lieff Cabraser attorney Robert J. Nelson with a California Lawyer of the Year (CLAY) Award.
+For his outstanding work as Lead Counsel and the significance of the case, California Lawyer magazine recognized Robert J. Nelson, the Chair of our False Claims Act practice group, with a California Lawyer of the Year (CLAY) Award.

-Because several of our cases remain under investigation by the U.S. Department of Justice or state governments, we do not list all of our current False Claims Act cases.
+Because several of our cases remain under investigation by the U.S. Department of Justice or state governments, we do not list all of our current False Claims Act and qui tam cases.